Lenahilin/Cloudformation-test-project/README.md

-# lucid_test_task
+# Lucid test task

+While working on a stack, I used several separate files for creating different logical components; after the testing was done, I merged them into the single master stack file (`master_stack.yaml`), which is the final solution.
+However, I'm leaving these precursor files in a separate folder just in case you'll be wondering about the workflow.
+However, they have been updated after merging for having the final solution stack functioning as a whole and can be only considered as a draft.

-This stack describes resources explicitly mentioned in the task diagram (), some additional resources enabling communication between them and providing accesses, and finally some resources not required by the task itself, but by some of its components.
+The stack describes resources explicitly mentioned in the task diagram, some additional resources enabling communication between them and providing accesses (security groups, internet gateways, route tables, target groups), and finally some resources not required by the task itself, but by some of its components (additional subnets, DB subnet group).

-I configured some additional resources which are not mentioned in the task, but required for creating necessary components.
-These are:
+These are two mock additional subnets:
 - an additional private subnet with a hardcoded CIDR block (10.1.4.0/24) for creating a DBSubnetGroup required for by an RDS DB instance
-- an additional public subnet with a hardcoded CIDR block (10.1.3.0/24) required by Application LB These subnets are mocks and don't have any functionality within this stack.
-All subnets are configured with hardcoded availability zones values to avoid collision (since both Application LB and DBSubnetGroup require having subnets within at least two availability zones).
+- an additional public subnet with a hardcoded CIDR block (10.1.3.0/24) required by Application LB All subnets are configured with hardcoded availability zones values to avoid collision (since both Application LB and DBSubnetGroup require having subnets within at least two availability zones).

+The stack takes three input parameters:
+- CIDR blocks for public and private subnets (as explicitly mentioned in the task)
-Also, I added a DB Master password parameter required for an RDS instance.
+- DB Master password required for an RDS instance with standard MySQL password value constrains

 For enabling communication between components, I created three security groups, allowing traffic between:
 - the outbound internet and the loadbalancer